Delort at the double as Montpellier edge Strasbourg in seven-goal thriller | Goal.com

 The 29-year-old striker doubled Montpellier's lead five minutes after Pedro Mendes opened the scoring in the eighth minute.

-The lead, however, was short-lived as Strasbourg earned two quick penalties within four minutes with Kenny Lala making it 2-1 before Senegal's Habib Diallo drew both teams level in the 26th minute.
+The lead, however, was short-lived as Strasbourg earned two quick penalties within four minutes with Kenny Lala making it 2-1 before Senegal's Habib Diallo drew the teams level in the 26th minute.

 After the restart, the Algeria international assisted Gaetan Laborde to score the match-winning goal in the 68th minute.